Starbucks Bug Bounty Program

 - Username enumeration based on login or forgot password pages.

-- Enforcement policies for brute force or account lockout
+- Enforcement policies for brute force, rate limiting, or account lockout

 - SSL/TLS best practices